• Skip to primary navigation

 • Make a cheesy version by sprinkling cheese on half of the rolled naan and folding it over like a quesadilla before frying.

-What to serve it with
+What to Serve it With

 These easy naan breads are so versatile, they go with almost anything.
 Here are our favourite ways to use them.

 Curry - Our favourite way to use them is to serve them alongside a curry.
-We love dipping it in to the sauce and making sure that none of it goes to waste.
+We love dipping it into the sauce and making sure that none of it goes to waste.
 Some of our favourite curries are Salmon Curry, Slow Cooker Chicken Curry, Easy Lentil Curry or Slow Cooker Beef Curry.

 Dip - We think these are perfect for dipping and they make a nice change from crisps.
 Why not try our Roasted Carrot Hummus, Restaurant Style Salsa or Tzatziki?

-Soup - There is so much more that you can dip in to soup than just a slice of bread, and these fluffy naans are perfect for dipping.
+Soup - There is so much more that you can dip into soup than just a slice of bread, and these fluffy naans are perfect for dipping.
 Why not try our Kale Soup, Potato and Leek Soup, Creamy Vegetable Soup or Carrot and Coriander Soup.

 Pizza - Did you know that naan breads make a delicious pizza bread?
 Why not try our Naan Bread Pizza?